chavarera/PythonScript/Module/BasicOfModule.md

 ## Modules

-- A module is a Python file containing python definations statements.
+- A module is a Python file containing python definitions statements.
-- A module can define functions, classes and variables,Methods also contain runnable code.
+- A module can define functions, classes, and variables, Methods also contain runnable code.
-- Grouping similar type of code into a file and whenever it required use it
+- Grouping similar type of code into a file and whenever it required to use it

-### some python in built modules
+### some python inbuilt modules
     1.os
     2.string
     3.threading
     4.sys
     5.collection
     6.argparse
     7.sqlit3
     8.raw
     9.re
     10.pip
     .... and much more

 ### How to Get List of Installed modules list in python?
-you can write down following code into intractive shelll or in python file
+you can write down following code into an interactive shell or in the python file
 ```python
 help('modules')
 ```
-you will get result
+you will get the result

 Please wait a moment while I gather a list of all available modules...
 ```